rjleyva/dotfiles-public/README.md

   - [`incline.nvim`](https://github.com/b0o/incline.nvim) – lightweight floating statusline per window

 This setup is ideal for distraction-free development with speed, simplicity, and focus at its core.

+### File & Directory Management

+In the nvim-2025 branch, I’ve removed UI-heavy plugins like neo-tree, favoring a minimal and distraction-free environment.
+This branch is optimized for a shell-driven workflow.

+nvim-2025 Workflow

+- Create files and directories using your terminal shell (mkdir, touch, etc.).
+- Use `fzf-lua` for fuzzy finding and `harpoon2` for quick navigation.
+- Git commits are mostly handled via Commitizen, with optional use of lazygit.

+### Prefer file creation inside Neovim?

+If you’d rather manage files through a UI inside Neovim, switch to the master branch, which includes neo-tree and related plugins for an integrated file explorer.

 ---